kroshu/kuka_drivers/doc/wiki/iiQKA_EAC.md

 ### Configuration

-#### Startup configuration
+#### Configuration files

 The following configuration files are available in the `config` directory of the package:
-- `driver_config.yaml`: contains IP addresses and runtime parameters
+- `driver_config.yaml`: contains runtime parameters of the `robot_manager` node
 - `qos_config.yaml`: contains the configuration options for the QoS profile defining the connection quality (description later)
 - `ros2_controller_config.yaml`: contains the controller types for every controller name.
 Should be only modified if a different controller is to be used.
 The `configure_components_on_start` parameter should never be modified, which ensures that the hardware interface is not activated at startup.
-- configuration files for specific controllers, for further information, see the documentation of the given controller
+- configuration files for specific controllers (for further information, see the documentation of the given controller)

 ##### QoS profile configuration
 It is possible to configure the required connection quality of external control using a QoS profile, which defines under which conditions should external control be terminated in case of packet losses.
 A packet is considered lost if the controller does not receive a command in 2.5 milliseconds after publishing the state.
 In case of a packet loss, extrapolation is used to optimize the robot behaviour, unless the limits defined in the profile are violated.
 Two limits can be defined:
 - Consequent packet losses allowed, defined by `consequent_lost_packets` parameter, maximum value is 5
 - Allowed packet losses in given timeframe: defined by `lost_packets_in_timeframe` (maximum value is 25) and `timeframe_ms` parameters, maximum ratio is 25/sec

-##### IP configuration
-The following parameters must be set in the driver configuration file:
-- `client_ip`: IP address of the client machine
-- `controller_ip`: KONI IP of the controller

 #### Runtime parameters
 The not IP-related parameters in the driver configuration file can be also changed during runtime using the parameter interface of the `robot_manager` node: